Contesting a will and contentious probate

 Losing a loved one is always a difficult time for any family so any disputes about the inheritance can be especially difficult to deal with.
-Our contentious probate lawyers specialise in resolving these disputes in an efficient and sympathetic manner.
+Our contentious probate solicitors specialise in resolving these disputes in an efficient and sympathetic manner.

 Call us now for wills and contentious probate support

 Wills, trusts, tax and probate solicitorsContact us

 What is contentious probate?

 Contentious probate occurs when there is a dispute concerning the estate of someone who has died.
 It usually relates to the distribution of the estate.

 There are a number of ways in which a claim can be brought, such as challenging the will, for example if:

 - there were procedural errors in its preparation.

 - it can be shown that the owner of will did not have sufficient mental capacity at the time the document was written.

 - it can be shown that the owner of the will was under the undue influence of a third party.